Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 #### 🙏 Adding Answers

 Please add an explanation or reference link to your answers.
-This will help anyone to better learn concepts they may not have a great understanding about.
+This will help anyone to better learn concepts they may not have a great understanding of.
 Use [Grammarly](https://www.grammarly.com/) to ensure your spelling and grammar are correct.

 #### ❗️ Looking to participate in Hacktoberfest 2023?
 Please read the rules carefully: